What is Computer Science?

 Graduate skills and career opportunities

 Graduates from computer science are highly sought after and can expect to find employment anywhere in the world.
 Each year leading employers in the sector attend a special recruitment fair held at the School of Computer Science and Statistics which affords students an opportunity to chat informally regarding their career opportunities.
 Graduates find employment in almost every sector from communications and entertainment to manufacturing and transportation, government, healthcare, education and many more.
 Positions can be found within: design, testing, manufacturing, support and implementation, information systems, research and development, operations and management.
 Many graduates hold senior positions such as CTO and CIO.
-Others pursue careers in research to PhD and beyond.
-The School is proud of the entrepreneurial and academic success of its graduates.
+Others pursue careers in research to Ph.D. and beyond.

 The pathways available are Major with Minor, Joint Honours, and Single Honours Economics or Geography.